 Ray’s work explore themes of persecution, isolation and redemption.
 His first exhibition at Tap Gallery, A Dingo Ate My Baby, 2012, charted the media sideshow surrounding the death of Azaria Chamberlain.
 His solo shows Dry your Tears and It’s for your own good delved into the childhood experiences that shape our lives as adults.

 In 2018 Ray was part of Group Show, Coarse Stories at Goulburn Regional Art Gallery, his first institution show.
 In 2019 Ray exhibited Backyard Summer looking into the private-public lives of suburban gothic landscapes.

-In 2022, Ray will have a solo exhibition at Goulburn Regional Art Gallery.
+In March 2022, Ray will have a solo exhibition What the Wayfarer Saw at Goulburn Regional Art Gallery.